-The following mitigation for Layout 3 is deemed feasible, reasonable and mandatory:
+The following mitigation for the proposed layout is deemed feasible, reasonable and mandatory:

-- The authorised hard surface footprints should be surveyed and pegged out on site prior to any site development. - No areas of natural or partly natural vegetation should be disturbed outside the pegged out and authorised development footprints.
+- The authorised hard surface footprints should be surveyed and pegged out on site prior to any site development, and the outer fenceline of the new development (both east and west of the N7) should also be erected prior to any site development. - No areas of natural or partly natural vegetation should be disturbed outside the pegged out and authorised development footprints.
 No vehicular activity or dumping of material may take place outside the authorised development footprints. - All woody alien invasive vegetation should be removed from within the fenced off project area, prior to the development of any authorised development footprints.
 This material should be removed from site and taken to an approved organic dump.
-Removal of the alien vegetation must be undertaken by a trained and licensed alien vegetation removal team, and must be undertaken using methodology outlined in the Best Practise Guidelines (see Martens et al 2021).
+Removal of the alien vegetation must be undertaken by a trained and licensed alien vegetation removal team, and must be undertaken using methodology outlined in the Best Practise Guidelines (see Martens et al 2021). - Formal conservation of the identified High sensitivity areas adjacent to the proposed development (west of the N7, as per Figure 4) is recommended, and should be investigated.
+These areas should ideally be declared Protected Areas within one year of any authorisation of the current project, and could potentially be managed by the City of Cape Town Biodiversity Management Branch, with ongoing management funding to be provided by the applicant.
+A key issue in this regard would be ownership, as it is unclear to me whether the applicant has any current responsibility or ownership in this regard.